CCH-88/lagalt-backend/README.md

 1. docker-compose up -d

 For the sake of simplicity we decided to run the keycloak instance directly from the image.

-2. docker run -p 8083:8080 -e KEYCLOAK_USER=admin -e KEYCLOAK_PASSWORD=secret jboss/keycloak
+2. docker run -p 8083:8080 -e KEYCLOAK_USER=admin -e KEYCLOAK_PASSWORD=secret c jboss/keycloak

 3. After the image have been build we need to login to the admin console on keycloak http://localhost:8083/auth/admin

 4. create a new realm called "lagalt"

 5. In the Lagalt Realm Settings => Login tab, set User registration to ON

 5. In the side tab called Clients: create a new client called "client" with the root url of http://localhost:5173 which is our local frontends port.

 6. In the newly created client, Go the the roles tab and add a new role called "client-user"

 7. Then in the side tab called Roles: Default roles tab => select the newly create client int the client roles selector Add the client-user to the client's default roles.

 8. run the Spring project